-From pumpkin picking and potion-making to ghost walks and zombie hunts, there are plenty of spine-tingling thrills and chills this Halloween in the Cotswolds.
-Whether you’re looking for family-friendly fun for the kids or after something a bit scarier, we’ve picked 18 of the best events and activities taking place around the Cotswolds over Halloween and October half-term 2024.
+From pumpkin picking and potion-making to ghost walks and zombie hunts, there are plenty of spine-tingling thrills and chills coming up this Halloween in the Cotswolds.
+Whether you’re looking for family-friendly fun for the kids or are after something a bit scarier for the adults, we’ve picked out 18 of the best Cotswolds Halloween events and activities taking place in 2025.

 Cotswold Farm Park

-Adam Henson’s Cotswold Farm Park is embracing all things autumnal this Halloween.
+Adam Henson’s Cotswold Farm Park near Guiting Power is embracing all things autumnal this Halloween.
 Visit the Pumpkin Patch (dogs welcome) to choose a prize specimen, which you can decorate in their pumpkin carving sessions.
-There’s also free face painting for kids and a maize maze.
-Or visit after dark for Pumpkin Nights with live music, UV pumpkin displays, hot food and fancy dress.
+There’s also free face painting for kids.
+Or visit after dark on Saturday nights to enjoy a spooky pumpkin trail, live music and hot food.

 Cattle Country Farm Park